Annytomica/gene_expression/README.md

 The two search methods have different validation steps for user input, before providing the same output if the search is successful.

 #### Validation
-If the user does not input an appropriate value input validation will provide an error message and request the user try again
+If the user does not input an appropriate value, input validation will provide an error message and request the user try again.

 ![choice-error](assets/static/incorrect_search_choice.png)

 #### Gene Name
-After intial selection, if valid, the user recieves a confirmation of thier choice and a prompt to enter the gene name.
+After intial selection, if valid, the user recieves a confirmation of their choice and a prompt to enter the gene name.

 ![enter-gene](assets/static/gene-name_initial-choice.png)